ThingSet/thingset.github.io/docs/2b_text_mode.md

 ## Create data

-Appends new data to a data node.
+Appends new data to a data object.

 **Example 1:** Add "Bat_V" to the serial publication channel